suvadeep-iitb/KNNClassifierWithRandomProjection/README.md

 The algorithm has adopted two strategies towards making a KNN classifier efficient for extreme classification:

-* It uses embedding of the feature vectors into a smaller dimentional vector space.
+* It uses embedding of the feature vectors into a smaller dimensional vector space.
-The KNN graph is built on this reduced dimentional feature space.
+The KNN graph is built on this reduced dimensional feature space.
 [Johnson-Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma)
 allows the dimension of the reduced feature space as small as logarithmic order of the number of labels without losing too much information.